pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 *   If a dictionary, then "Key" may also be an ASTERISK `*` meaning wildcard, so anything is allowed
 *   If ASTERISK `*` by itself then must be last row in TSV file
 *   If ASTERISK `*` by itself then "Required" column must be FALSE
-*   If expressing a PDF array, then "Key" name is really an integer array index.
+*   If representing a PDF array, then "Key" name is really an integer array index.
     - Zero-based increasing (always by 1) integers always starting at ZERO (0), with an optional ASTERISK appended after the digit (indicating repeat)
     - Or just an ASTERISK `*` meaning that any number of array elements may exist
-*   If expressing a PDF array a repeat set of array elements then use `digit+ASTERISK` where the last set of rows must all be `digit+ASTERISK` (indicating a repeating group of _N_ elements starting at array element _M_ (so array starts with a fixed set (non-repeating) array elements 0 to _M_-1, followed by the repeating set of element _M_ to (_M_ + _N_-1)) array elements).
+*   If representing a PDF array with a repeating set of array elements (such as alternating pairs of elements) then use `digit+ASTERISK` where the last set of rows must all be `digit+ASTERISK` (indicating a repeating group of _N_ elements starting at array element _M_ (so array starts with a fixed set (non-repeating) array elements 0 to _M_-1, followed by the repeating set of element _M_ to (_M_ + _N_-1)) array elements).
-*   If expressing a PDF array with `digit+ASTERISK`  then the "Required" column should be TRUE if all _N_ entries must always be repeated as a full set (e.g. in pairs or quads).
+*   If representing a PDF array with `digit+ASTERISK`  then the "Required" column should be TRUE if all _N_ entries must always be repeated as a full set (e.g. in pairs or quads).
 *   **Python pretty-print/JSON**
     *   String (as JSON dictionary key)
 *   **Linux CLI tests:**